Care area assessments (CAAs) — several of which are nutrition-related — reflect potential areas of concern for nursing home residents.

 Care planning decision

-Each triggered item represents an area that requires further evaluation because they can adversely affect a resident’s quality of care and quality of life.
+Each triggered item represents an area that requires further evaluation because it can adversely affect a resident’s quality of care and quality of life.

 Although a CAA must be completed for each triggered item, not every item needs care planning.